Ilie Ceaușescu

 Ilie Ceaușescu (8 June 1926 – 1 October 2002) was a Romanian army general and communist politician who was Deputy Defence Minister of Communist Romania during the rule of his older brother, Nicolae Ceaușescu.

 Ilie's military and political career was helped by Nicolae; between 1980 and 1989, he was a member of the Central Committee of the Romanian Communist Party, and, in 1982-1989, he was Deputy Minister of Defense.

 Ilie Ceaușescu was also a historian, and he influenced Nicolae in establishing protochronism as Romania's official historiography and an important part of the national propaganda system.
-For instance, he claimed that the Romanian people have been always the same since time immemorial, being very little influenced by other people (Romans, Slavs, Mongols) etc.:
+For instance, he claimed that the Romanian people have been always the same since time immemorial, being very little influenced by other peoples (Romans, Slavs, Mongols) etc.:

-After the Romanian Revolution and the execution of Nicolae Ceaușescu, in 1990 it was claimed that both Ilie Ceaușescu and Marin Ceaușescu was involved in a series of transactions between the United States and Romania, which consisted of selling Soviet military technology.
-The deal was worth $40 million, part of which was allegedly deposited in Swiss bank accounts.
+After the Romanian Revolution and the execution of Nicolae Ceaușescu, in 1990 it was claimed that both Ilie and Marin Ceaușescu were involved in a series of transactions between the United States and Romania, which consisted of selling Soviet military technology.
+The deal was allegedly worth $40 million, part of which was allegedly deposited in Swiss bank accounts.
 However, Ilie Ceaușescu rejected that.

-After his release he retired from public life, and died 13 years later at the age of 76.
+He retired from public life after the revolution, and died 13 years later at the age of 76.